Hamilton Stadium Status

-Hamilton was part of the greater Toronto area's successful bid for the 2015 Pan-Am Games.
-Hamilton is slated to build a minimum 15,000 seat stadium with $102 million in public funds to host track and field events.
-Limited designs and plans are available of the stadium.
-While work is underway to confirm the city-selected site, calls for an additional $50 million in private funding to enable expansion of the seating to 25,000 seats are being made.
+Hamilton was part of the greater Toronto area’s successful bid for the 2015 Pan-Am Games.
+Hamilton was slated to build a minimum 15,000 seat stadium with $102 million in public funds to host track and field events.
+Limited designs and plans were available of the stadium.
+While work was underway to confirm the city-selected site, calls for an additional $50 million in private funding to enable expansion of the seating to 25,000 seats were being made.
 This would allow the city to retire Ivor Wynne Stadium and attract major events like amateur sports, concerts and the Grey Cup.
-However, the Tiger-Cats expressed that the proposed location does not offer the accessibility and visibility to make business sense for them to move.
-Business groups are working to propose other locations which would provide the sponsorship revenue and funding to allow a replacement stadium be built.
+However, the Tiger-Cats expressed that the proposed location did not offer the accessibility and visibility to make business sense for them to move.
+Business groups worked to propose other locations which would provide the sponsorship revenue and funding to allow a replacement stadium be built.

-In 2011, the Tiger-Cats will play one home game in Moncton as the host team for Touchdown Atlantic 2011.
+In 2013, the Tiger-Cats played one home game in Moncton as the host team for Touchdown Atlantic 2013.
+They also served as the host team for Touchdown Atlantic 2011.

 Link Jan 2012: Ivor Wynne Stadium Rotation in Works